 Similarly, Paragraph 5 of FA99/SCH19 permits a reduction in the amount of SDRT due under FA99/SCH19 where a fund holds both ‘exempt’ and ‘non-exempt’ investments.

 Section 99(5B) Finance Act 1986 (for the purposes of both FA86/S87 and FA99/SCH19 ) provides rules for determining when an investment is regarded as exempt and differ for:-

-- the underlying scheme is a collective investment scheme as defined in the Financial Services and Markets Act 2000;
+- The underlying scheme is a Collective Investment Scheme as defined in the Financial Services and Markets Act 2000 (FSMA);

-- the value of the underlying scheme’s non-exempt investments is no more than 20 per cent of the value of its total investments.
+- The value of the underlying scheme’s non-exempt investments is no more than 20% of the value of its total investments.

 See STSM101010 for the meaning of a collective investment scheme.

 See STSM101020 for the meaning of a unit trust.

 See STSM101050 for the meaning of an OEIC.